c-w/gutenberg-http/README.rst

 the text of books via a set of easy-to-use HTTP endpoints.

-The API is implemented using the `Sanic <https://github.com/channelcat/sanic>`_ web-framework and intended to be deployed to an Azure VM behind a nginx reverse proxy.
+The API is implemented using the `Sanic <https://github.com/channelcat/sanic>`_ web-framework and served in a Docker container.
+You can run the project locally

-You can use the `setup script <https://github.com/c-w/gutenberg-http/blob/master/setupserver.sh>`_ to deploy your own copy of the service.
-After deploying the service, make sure to set up a TLS certificate, e.g. via `letsencrypt <https://certbot.eff.org/all-instructions/#ubuntu-16-04-xenial-nginx>`_.
+using:

+.. sourcecode :: sh

+    docker-compose up

+This will serve the API at `http://localhost:8000 <http://localhost:8000>`_.
+It will take a while to bring up the service the first time since the Gutenberg metadata cache needs to get populated.

 Endpoints
 =========